Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Results

 \subsection{SHO}

 The plot of the latent variable $z$ as a function of the true parameter $\omega^2$ is shown in Figure \ref{fig:sho}(a).
-Note that there is a strong linear correlation between $z$ and $\omega^2$ rather than $z$ and $\omega$.
+Note that there is a strong linear correlation between $z$ and $\omega^2$ as opposed to between $z$ and $\omega$.
 This reflects the fact that using $\omega^2$ requires fewer operations in the propagating equations than $\omega$, the latter of which would require a squaring function.
-Additionally, the system was able to find that $\omega^2$ is the simplest parameter to describe the system due to the sparsity regularization on the SEQL cell.
+Additionally, the system was able to find that $\omega^2$ is the simplest parameter to describe the system due to the sparsity regularization on the EQL cell.
 We see a strong linear correlation with a correlation coefficient of $-0.995$, showing that the dynamics encoder has successfully extracted the relevant parameter of the SHO system.
 A linear regression shows that the relation is:

-The equations extracted by the SEQL cell (consisting of 2 SEQL networks) are shown in Table \ref{table:sho}.
+The equations extracted by the EQL cell (consisting of 2 EQL networks) are shown in Table \ref{table:sho}.
 The ``DE" equation is what we expect based on the dynamics encoder result in Equation \ref{eq:sho}.
 Immediately, we see that the expression for $\hat{u}_{i+1}$ and the first three terms of $\hat{v}_{i+1}$ match closely with the Euler method approximation using the latent variable relation extracted by the dynamics encoder.

 An interesting point is that while we normally use the first-order approximation of the Euler method for integrating ODEs:

 it is possible to expand the approximation to find higher-order terms.
 If we expand the Euler method to its second-order approximation, we get: